grant-olson/grant-olson.github.io/_drafts/magloop.md

 <img src='/assets/img/four_foot_loop.jpg'  />

  I built my own MagLoop and wanted to take a moment to share everything I learned on the project.
-The design is moderately portable and defaults to a 4 foot diameter loop where I've made plenty of FT-8 contacts on 20-80 meters.
-In addition, the loop can be swapped out for a smaller 2 foot loop to work higher frequencies, and a larger 8 foot loop to get better effenciency on 40-80 meters.
+The design is moderately portable and defaults to a 4 foot diameter loop where I've made plenty of FT-8 contacts on 17-80 meters.
+In addition, the loop can be swapped out for a smaller 2 foot loop to work higher frequencies up to 10 meters, and a larger 8 foot loop to get better effenciency on 30-80 meters.

+Need the TLDR on the antenna's performance?
+[Click Here!](#performance)

 ## Basic Theory